scbeom/ctv_tutorial/pages/example/ex_example_2.md

 summary: This example will give you some insights about Cell Tracking Data (CTC) data on CellTrackVis.
 ---

+{% include note.html content="In this page, editing is being processed due to some changes of CellTrackVis.
+Contents could be changed." %}

 Two tests using CTC data sets.

 ## A number of cells

-Editing is being processed due to some changes of CellTrackVis.
+{% include image.html file="ex_large_num_cells.png" caption="The snapshot of CTC data (PhC-C2DL-PSC) visualization using CellTrackVis" max-width="750" %}

 ### Data description
 ```